nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/images.md

 ## How to create and upload own custom images?

-Beside the above mentioned system provided images users can customize and upload their own images to the NERC, as demonstrated in [this documentation](../advanced-openstack-topics/setting-up-your-own-images/how-to-build-windows-image.md).
+Beside the above mentioned system provided images users can customize and upload their own images to the NERC, as documented in [this documentation](../advanced-openstack-topics/setting-up-your-own-images/how-to-build-windows-image.md).

 Please refer to [this guide](https://docs.openstack.org/image-guide/obtain-images.html) to understand more on how can you get other virtual machine images to the NERC's